LLNL/b-mpi3/README.md

 #include<iostream>

-namespace mpi3 = boost::mpi3; using std::cout;
+namespace mpi3 = boost::mpi3;
+using std::cout;

-int mpi3::main(int argc, char* argv[], boost::mpi3::communicator& world){
+int mpi3::main(int argc, char* argv[], mpi3::communicator world){
 	if(world.rank() == 0) cout << mpi3::version() << '\n';
 	return 0;
 }
 ```

-Note that the function has to return an integer, for example `0` on success.
-Some compilers and some implementations of MPI-3 will eventually complain if there is no return in this function.

 Here `world` is a communicator object that is a wrapper over MPI communicator handle.

-Changing the `main` program to this syntax in existing code can be challenging and too intrusive, for this reason a more traditional initialization is also possible.
+Changing the `main` program to this syntax in existing code can be too intrusive.
+For this reason a more traditional initialization is also possible.
 The alternative initialization is done by instantiating the `mpi3::environment` object (from with the global communicator `.world()` is extracted).

 ```
 #include "mpi3/environment.hpp"
 int main(int argc, char** argv){
-	boost::mpi3::environment env(argc, argv);
+	mpi3::environment env(argc, argv);
-	auto& world = env.world(); // communicator is extracted from the environment
+	auto world = env.world(); // communicator is extracted from the environment
     // ... code here
 	return 0;
 }